-Bread machines are a delicious, easy to use addition to your kitchen
+Bread machines are a convenient addition to your kitchen

-However, it doesn't have to be that complex.
-Plenty of bread-lovers just toss in the ingredients, walk away, and are perfectly happy with the results they end up with.
+However, making bread doesn't have to be that complex.
+Plenty of bread-lovers just toss in the ingredients, walk away, and are perfectly happy with their results.
 Many don't even bother with individual ingredients, they just buy mixes.
 The general consensus seems to be that even a basic bread made in a bread machine is far superior to a supermarket loaf.
-Most users agree: once you scale the learning curve, which varies from machine to machine, baking bread becomes second nature.
+Most users agree: once you overcome the learning curve, which varies from machine to machine, baking bread in a bread maker becomes second nature.

-Most machines that cost less than $100 offer several cycles that correspond to different varieties of bread, including white, whole wheat, French or Italian; and many will have a setting for cakes as well as a quick-bake cycle.
+Most bread machines that cost less than $100 offer several cycles that correspond to different varieties of bread, including white, whole wheat, French or Italian; and many will have a setting for cakes as well as a quick-bake cycle.
 Many bread makers offer you the option of making bread loaves of different sizes.
 As you move up in price, bread machines begin to include specialty cycles such as jam, bake only, gluten-free, low-carb and sourdough starter.
-They also have convenience features that you may or may not consider essential such as a yeast dispenser; audible signals for when to add yeast or other ingredients such as fruit or nuts; a preheat function; programmable settings; and dual paddles, which experts say do a better job of kneading than single paddles.
+They also have convenience features that you may or may not consider essential -- for example, a yeast dispenser; audible signals for when to add yeast or other ingredients (such as fruit or nuts); a preheat function; programmable settings; and dual paddles, which experts say do a better job of kneading than single paddles.

-One of the most popular bread machine features is the delay start, which allows you to add ingredients and choose the settings at night, and awake to the aroma of freshly baked bread the next morning.
+One of the most popular bread machine features is the delay start, which allows you to add ingredients and choose the settings at night, and awake to the aroma of freshly baked bread the next morning -- or set it in the morning for fresh bread at dinnertime.
 Even the least-expensive machines usually have that option, so it's not something you'll need to pay extra for.
 A more recent feature -- a one-touch, gluten-free setting -- gets raves from those who have gluten intolerance, but miss their bread fix.

 Once you have your homemade bread, you'll need a good toaster to brown it to perfection.
-Our report on toasters has great recommendations for any type of bread, and even a breakfast-sandwich maker, to complete your from-scratch breakfast.
-Or, check out our toaster oven report, for an appliance that can toast, bake, broil and roast.
+Our report on toasters has some great recommendations.
+Or, check out our toaster oven report for appliances that can toast, bake, broil and roast.

 How we found the best bread makers

-As a result, we relied heavily on owner reviews.
-Fortunately, there are hundreds and hundreds for the top models of bread makers, and they're extremely useful because the range of experience is so vast.
+Well, we don't like food snobs and we love bread machines, and so do thousands of home cooks.
+As a result, we rely heavily on owner reviews, and there are hundreds, sometimes thousands, for the top models of bread makers.
+These user reviews are extremely useful because the range of experience is so vast.
 Experienced bakers can speak to the customizable options of the machines, while first-timers are a great resource for judging initial ease of use and performance.
 Because most of the bread machines in this report have been around for years, with no changes in design, users can give helpful input on long-term durability as well.
 This wide range of knowledge gave us a consensus of opinion by thoughtful, knowledgeable users that was extremely helpful in finalizing our selections.
 The results of our research is our picks for the best bread machines, plain and fancy.

 If you really love bread and eat it every day, you'll never regret buying a fully-featured bread machine.
-If you're just dipping your toes into the bread machine waters, you might prefer to start with a basic bread machine, and if you love bread, but can't tolerate gluten, you'll want to see our discussion of gluten-free bread machines.
+If you're just dipping your toes into the bread machine waters, you might prefer to start with a cheap bread machine.
+If you love bread, but can't tolerate gluten, you'll want to see our discussion of gluten-free bread machines.

-There's no better reviewed bread machine than the Zojirushi BB-CEC20 Home Bakery Supreme 2-Pound-Loaf Breadmaker (Est. $250).
+There's no better reviewed bread machine than the Zojirushi BB-CEC20 (Est. $250).
 It's highly versatile, easy to use and turns out perfect bread virtually every single time.
 It can also make cakes, French bread, cookies, pasta and even meat loaf.

 Users praise the BB-CEC20 for its many options, noting in particular its 10 total cycles.
-Three of them are quick, and users say it's nice to have fresh, warm bread in about 2 hours or so.
-There are other special recipe settings as well, and a very comprehensive recipe book that teaches you how to use them.
-The three crust-color options include light, medium and dark, and it has a 13-hour programmable timer so you can come home to, or wake up to, a hot loaf of bread.
+Three of those cycles are quick, and users say it's nice to have fresh, warm bread in about 2 hours or so.
+There are other special recipe settings as well, and a very comprehensive recipe book that teaches you how to use them is included.
+The three crust-color options include light, medium and dark, and the bread maker has a 13-hour programmable timer so you can come home to, or wake up to, a hot loaf of bread.
 Users say that the BB-CEC20 is solid and durable.
-Many owners have owned this Zojirushi bread maker for years, have baked hundreds of loaves and say that they still come out perfectly.
+Many owners have owned this Zojirushi bread maker for years, have baked hundreds of loaves, and say that they still come out perfectly.

 One of this bread makers most popular features is its shape.
 While most bread machines make a vertical loaf that results in almost "round" slices when you cut them, the BB-CEC20 is a horizontal design and that results in bread slices that are more like store bought – better for sandwiches and toast, say users.
 They also love that it has a sourdough starter function, since many people feel that sourdough bread is one of the healthiest types you can eat.